grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "It's certainly a masterpiece of the genre," replied Hemi, even more evenly than usual.

 Hemi had spent nearly his entire life among and inside filthy machines, but he had never seen anything where the grime lay down quite as thickly as this.
-There was literal garbage all over the deck: empty cans rolling back back and forth with the swell, candy wrappers, various greasy machine parts, and an ashtray that seemed like it had not been used for ash but merely as a target to toss used butts at, most of which had missed and lay scattered about.
+There was literal garbage all over the deck: empty cans rolling back back and forth with the swell, candy wrappers, and various greasy machine parts.
+A big open tin that had once contained herring served as an ashtray but seemed like it had not been used for ash but merely as a target to toss used butts at -- most of which had missed and lay scattered about.

 There were stacks of pornography -- Shakes had not bothered to hide any of it.
 Or at least Hemi hoped that was true, because the stacks on display were of a class so deviant that Hemi could not imagine what Shakes would have deigned to feel needed hiding.